Malcolm Gladwell: The Tipping Point

 The initial inspiration for his first book, The Tipping Point, which was published in 2000, came from the sudden drop of crime in New York City.
 He wanted the book to have a broader appeal than just crime, however, and sought to explain similar phenomena through the lens of epidemiology.
 While Gladwell was a reporter for The Washington Post, he covered the AIDS epidemic.
 He began to take note of "how strange epidemics were", saying epidemiologists have a "strikingly different way of looking at the world".
 The term "tipping point" comes from the moment in an epidemic when the virus reaches critical mass and begins to spread at a much higher rate.

 Gladwell's theories of crime were heavily influenced by the "broken windows theory" of policing, and Gladwell is credited for packaging and popularizing the theory in a way that was implementable in New York City.
 Gladwell's theoretical implementation bears a striking resemblance to the "stop-and-frisk" policies of the NYPD.
-However, in the decade and a half since its publication, The Tipping Point and Gladwell have both come under fire for the tenuous link between "broken windows" and New York City's drop in violent crime.
+However, in the thirteen years since its publication, The Tipping Point and Gladwell have both come under fire for the tenuous link between "broken windows" and New York City's drop in violent crime.
 During a 2013 interview with BBC journalist Jon Ronson for The Culture Show, Gladwell admitted that he was "too in love with the broken-windows notion".
 He went on to say that he was "so enamored by the metaphorical simplicity of that idea that I overstated its importance".

 The Sunday Times described the book as one of the 12 most influential books since World War II.